 The necessity of evaluation has been globally recognized as one of the key issues in the development of social policy and it has been adopted in most national action plans and drug strategies worldwide.
 Evaluation research assess to which extend the policy has any impact, and provides a ‘reality check’ to the increased expectations of the new drug policy initiatives

+Policy evaluation is a prerequisite and has received a great attention on the EU policy making level and is reflecting the EU values of transparency, participatory democracy and accountability.
+This trend is confirmed by the recent adoption (in 2014) of an encompassing Framework for Regulatory Policy Evaluation by the Organisation for Economic Co-operation and Development (OECD).
+EU’s approach to policy evaluation is now characterised by an integration of the policy cycle (linking ex ante and ex post appraisal) and by applying evaluation to all types of policy intervention, expenditure or regulatory policy. applying evaluation to all types of policy intervention, expenditure or regulatory policy (Smismans, 2015).

+According to the European Commission evaluation is defined as “a critical evidence-based judgement of whether EU actions has met the needs it aimed to satisfy and actually achieved its expected effects

 Public expenditure studies aim to estimate the amount of resources spent, or necessary to implement a particular policy field.
 If completed with an analysis of the provided public interventions, public expenditure studies may serve as an important input in policy evaluations, i.e. they can reveal to what extent the policy intentions are reflected in relevant budgets for interventions.
 If complemented with an assessment of the funds spent and the policy objectives achieved, public expenditure studies are also an important step in a thorough policy evaluation.